 For example, this procedure was used for the motor fuel series to offset the effects of the 2009 return to normal pricing after the worldwide economic downturn in 2008.
 Retaining this outlier data during seasonal factor calculation would distort the computation of the seasonal portion of the time series data for motor fuel, so it was estimated and removed from the data prior to seasonal adjustment.
 Following that, seasonal factors were calculated based on this “prior adjusted” data.
 These seasonal factors represent a clearer picture of the seasonal pattern in the data.
 The last step is for motor fuel seasonal factors to be applied to the unadjusted data.

-For the seasonal factors introduced in January 2018, BLS adjusted 38 series using intervention analysis seasonal adjustment, including selected food and beverage items, motor fuels, and natural gas.
+For the seasonal factors introduced for January 2019, BLS adjusted 51 series using intervention analysis seasonal adjustment, including selected food and beverage items, motor fuels, electricity, and vehicles.

 Revision of Seasonally Adjusted Indexes

 Seasonally adjusted data, including the U.S. city average all items index levels, are subject to revision for up to 5 years after their original release.
 Every year, economists in the CPI calculate new seasonal factors for seasonally adjusted series and apply them to the last 5 years of data.
 Seasonally adjusted indexes beyond the last 5 years of data are considered to be final and not subject to revision.
-In January 2018, revised seasonal factors and seasonally adjusted indexes for 2013 to 2017 were calculated and published.
-For series which are directly adjusted using the Census X-13ARIMA-SEATS seasonal adjustment software, the seasonal factors for 2017 will be applied to data for 2018 to produce the seasonally adjusted 2018 indexes.
+For January 2019, revised seasonal factors and seasonally adjusted indexes for 2014 to 2018 were calculated and published.
+For series which are directly adjusted using the Census X-13ARIMA-SEATS seasonal adjustment software, the seasonal factors for 2018 will be applied to data for 2019 to produce the seasonally adjusted 2019 indexes.
 Series which are indirectly seasonally adjusted by summing seasonally adjusted component series have seasonal factors which are derived and are therefore not available in advance.

 Determining Seasonal Status